sasilver75/obsidian/ColBERT.md

 Paper: [ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT](https://arxiv.org/abs/2004.12832)
 See also: [[ColBERTv2]], [[ColBERT-QA]]
 #zotero
 Takeaway: Introduced the ==late interaction== paradigm for efficient neural ranking in the form of ColBERT.
+Involves representing each token in the query and document as its own (small) vector using BERT, and then we compute similarity scores between these bags of vectors.
+Has the precomputability benefits of representation-based similarity (eg Bi-Encoders), but keeps the fine-grained matching of interaction-based methods.

 Significance: It's said that ColBERT generalizes better out-of-domain than dense single-vector alternatives, like Bi-Encoders.
 This is probably because of the more granular token-level representation of data, as opposed to a document-level representation.
 It performs similarly to BERT-based models, but executes two OOMs faster, requiring 4 OOMs fewer FLOPs per query.